Direct Support Professional of the Month

 September 2019 - Venango County

-Alyssa Gill of Easterseals Western & Central Pennsylvania has been selected as September’s Direct Support Professional of the month.
+Alyssa Gill of Easterseals Western & Central Pennsylvania has been selected for Direct Support Professional of the Month.

 Alyssa Gill has been at Easterseals for 7 years.
 The following was shared with us about her excellent service by her supervisors, which made it easy to select her as our nominated DSP for the month of September.